Supporting homeowners and business owners affected by HS2

 The first phase, between London and Birmingham, was given Royal Assent in February 2017, giving the green light for work to begin on the route.

-Phase 2A and phase 2B are expected to be given Royal Assent by the end of 2019 and 2023 respectively, plans for the route are now in their final stages and HS2 has already started contacting affected occupiers and land owners
+Phase 2A and phase 2B are expected to be given Royal Assent in 2019 and 2023 respectively.
+Plans for the route are now in their final stages and HS2 has already started contacting affected occupiers and land owners.